ZellaD/AMF-project/README.md

 Lekberg, Y. et al. More bang for the buck?
 Can arbuscular mycorrhizal fungal communities be characterized adequately alongside other fungi using general fungal primers?
 New Phytol.
 220, 971–976 (2018)

-Analysis conducted by Zella Deyett and mostly consists of Rcode
+Analysis conducted by Elizabeth Deyett and mostly consists of Rcode.